bsubercaseaux/sat-for-math/src/markdown-pages/contribute.md

 ## How to Contribute in General

+The main ways to contribute are:

+- Suggesting papers to be added to the list.
+- Correcting references that may be wrong or incomplete.
+- Suggesting new features or improvements to the website.

 For now, email Bernardo Subercaseaux at bersub@cmu.edu.
+The idea is to have soon a pull-request system for contributions, or some other public way to contribute.

 <!--
 The sources and data for this webpage are available on [GitHub](https://github.com/algorithms-with-predictions/algorithms-with-predictions.github.io).
 It uses [Gatsby](https://www.gatsbyjs.com/) for static site rendering and is hosted via [GitHub Pages](https://pages.github.com/).